melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 ### Deploy your Lambda function

 AWS Lambda is a service that runs code in response to events and automatically manages the computing resources that code requires.
-It is an example of a "serverless" function (also known as "Function as a Service" (FAAS)).
+It is an example of a "serverless" function, also known as "Function as a Service" (FAAS).
 In this tutorial, you will use the [serverless framework](https://serverless.com/) to template and deploy your Lambda function.

 First, ensure that the `serverless` node package is installed: